tesseral-labs/docs/fern/pages/login-methods/secondary-factors/log-in-with-passkey.md

 ---

-Adding Log in with Passkey to your Tesseral [Project](/docs/concepts/projects) gives your customers the ability to configure Passkeys as a secondary factor.
+Adding Log in with Passkey to your Tesseral [Project](/docs/concepts/projects) gives your customers the ability to configure passkeys as a secondary factor.

+Whenever one of your [Users](/docs/concepts/users) configures a passkey, Tesseral stores that configuration as a [Passkey](/docs/concepts/passkeys).

 For more information on secondary factors, see ["Multifactor Authentication"](/docs/features/multifactor-authentication-mfa).